UA-eMath/eMath/README.md

      ```
      CREATE DATABASE emathdb;
-     CREATE USER yaozhilu WITH PASSWORD 'dell1234';
+     CREATE USER admin WITH PASSWORD 'admin1234';
-     GRANT ALL PRIVILEGES ON DATABASE emathdb TO yaozhilu;
+     GRANT ALL PRIVILEGES ON DATABASE emathdb TO admin;
      ```

    - Useful commands